 - One-half of self-employment tax

 (Note: The above deductions apply to any household member whose income must be reported on your Property Tax Reduction Application).

-Do not report the following income received in 2017:
+Do not report the following income received in prior year:

 - Inheritance (except interest on the inheritance)